JamesGomatos/FSBU/README.md

 ## Creating a new directory or folder where you want the file to be downloaded:
 Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
 ### Example: `cd C/Users/Jagoma/Desktop/FSBU`
+This above command is just an example and will not work for you.
+Call me if you need help and I can walk you through working the command prompt.

 ## cloning the repo
 using the command shown below should automatically download the files into the directory you created: